asdf-format/asdf-standard/docs/source/tree.rst

         byteorder: little

-An ASDF parser may use the tag to look up the corresponding schema in the ASDF standard and validate the element.
-The schema definitions ship as part of the ASDF standard.
+An ASDF parser may use the tag to look up the corresponding schema in and validate the element.
+The schema definitions ship as part of the ASDF core schemas or extensions.

 An ASDF parser may also use the tag information to convert the element to a native data type.
 For example, in Python, an ASDF parser may